 Why not get in touch today through our contact page and let us locate them for you!

-Were You Adopted in Scotland?
+Were You Adopted?

 We would always advise clients to be prepared for the information available on your adoption records as you may not have any memories of your adoption and its surroundings.
 The information held on your adoption records may be distressing.
-Making contact with your birth parents may not always give the results you require.
+Making contact with your birth parents may not always receive the results you require.

 Please be aware that you cannot view your adoption records if you are under 16 and were adopted in Scotland or under 18 and were adopted in England or Wales.